 Starting a blog is not difficult.
 You can follow this step by step guide to help you get started.

 3. Do not – go with a bad host

-Siteground has consistently come out on top year after year on several Facebook polls because they have a proven trust record with bloggers.
+I’ve had great results hosting with Siteground and a lot of other bloggers agree.
+They have consistently come out on top year after year on several Facebook polls because they have a proven trust record with bloggers.

 That is why I highly recommend Siteground